mongodb/docs/source/includes/list-prerequisites.rst

   :manual:`MongoDB documentation </>` and `Spark documentation
   <https://spark.apache.org/docs/latest/>`_ for more details.

-- Running MongoDB instance (version 3.6 or later).
+- Running MongoDB instance (version 4.0 or later).

-- Spark 3.2.x.
+- Spark version 3.1 or later